|Vertical Drop:||2600 feet|

 Located on the highpoint of Lincoln Mountain, between Sugarbush's Lincoln Peak and Mad River Glen, Sugarbush North was originally developed as a standalone area known as Glen Ellen.|

 The 1964-65 season was deemed a success, with second year revenues surpassing the first's on February 25.
 Bold expansion plans were announced, including the construction of two chairlifts to General Stark Mountain.
+However, money was tight.

-A bad snow year in 1964-65 slowed development, however Lower FIS and the Inverness lift line were cut and the Golden Thistle Base Lodge expanded.
+For the third season, Lower FIS and the Inverness lift line were cut and the Golden Thistle Base Lodge expanded.

 In early 1967, Glen Ellen was named as a possible downhill skiing venue for a potential Waterbury 1976 Olympics bid, thanks to its large continuous vertical drop.